dsaborg/sequence/README.md

 `Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on readily available `Iterables` instead of a black box pipeline, and is built for convenience and compatibility with the rest of Java.
-It's for programmers wanting to perform common data processing tasks on moderately sized collections.
+It's for programmers wanting to perform every day data processing tasks on moderately sized collections.
 If you need parallel iteration or are processing over 1 million or so entries, you might benefit from using a parallel `Stream` instead.

 ```Java
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)